The Artist

 In MYANMAR I worked on large symbolic oil paintings and intimate little ink drawings capturing local life in the rapidly changing country.
 During our two years, I had two solo exhibitions with Nawaday Tharlar Gallery and Pansodan Gallery.
 Alongside a team of international women, I was a design consultant at Hla Day, a fair-trade market concept that grew from three local groups to over 30 in two years.

-In ARMENIA I created my first small installations from upcycled material, including reclaimed glass objects.
+In ARMENIA I created my first small installations from upcycled material, including reclaimed glass.
 Dalan Art Gallery hosted my biggest solo show in Armenia.
 The most dynamic group exhibitions were with HAYP Pop Up Gallery.
-During this time, I started a jewelry line of miniature paintings under glass cabochons with recycled fibers.
-In the last two weeks of living in Armenia, I learned the basics of turning reclaimed metal into jewelry.
+During this time, I launched my first jewelry line, featuring miniature paintings set under glass cabochons made from recycled fibers.
+During my last two weeks in Armenia, I learned the basics of transforming reclaimed metal into jewelry.

 In ZIMBABWE, I expanded my reclaimed metal jewelry and created 400+ pieces.
 I continued using upcycled materials like discarded glass bottles, and painted over 70 portraits of rural Zimbabwean women on Zimbabwean handmade paper.
 Three of these portraits are in the permanent collection of Art in Embassies’ U.S. Embassy Harare.
 I exhibited in solo and group shows including the National Gallery of Zimbabwe’s Balance 4 Better.